 Virginia Department of Education (VDOE), Office of Career, Technical, and Adult Education

 Grants of up to $35,000 and grants of up to $50,000 to Virginia community colleges, school divisions, and literacy organizations for workforce readiness programs.
-Priority will be given to proposals that support students from populations with high rates of unemployment, including youth, single parents, and immigrants.
+Grant types include capacity building, implementation, and maintenance.
+This year's priority is to use the PluggedInVA grant program to support the needs of underserved populations, especially those with low labor force participation rates and those who have been under- and unemployed during the COVID-19 economic downturn.

 The PluggedInVA grant program is built upon a career pathways approach that prepares adults with the workforce training and education they will need to succeed in high-demand, high-wage careers.
 In partnership with local employers and postsecondary and training institutions, the program provides concurrent academic instruction and industry-specific technical training while simultaneously supporting students with career coaching in a cohort model.
 Learners in a PluggedInVA cohort earn a secondary credential (if needed), strengthen their academic skills for higher education and training, and earn digital literacy and occupational credentials.
 Working closely with local employers, students participate in work-based learning and are prepared for employment within a career pathway.